cmusser/vpnd/docs/protocol.md

 ## Key Master/Slave

 At the outset of communication, `vpnd` peers choose one peer to be the initiator of periodic key changes.
-The states that begin with `MASTER_` or `SLAVE_` denote this particular attribute.
-Either peer can assume the role of initiator: it's based on the peers exchanging random numbers and comparing which is largest.
+The protocol states that begin with `MASTER_` or `SLAVE_` denote this particular attribute.
+Either peer can be initiator; it is not based on the role.
+The decision is based on the peers exchanging random numbers and comparing them to see which is largest.

 ## Protocol operation